 Reduced passenger delays, improved airspace efficiency, and a reduction in fuel consumption, noise pollution and carbon emissions are among the main benefits being realised by the Transport Systems Catapult’s Departure Planning Information (DPI) Programme.

 Watch a short video about the Departure Planning Information project:

-Previously only in place at Heathrow and Gatwick, DPI capability has now been succesfully installed at London City, Stansted, Manchester, Edinburgh, Glasgow and Aberdeen airports, with Luton airport due to follow shortly.
+Previously launched at Heathrow and Gatwick, DPI capability has now been successfully installed at London City, Stansted, Manchester, Edinburgh, Glasgow and Aberdeen airports, with Luton to follow shortly.

-The next stage of DPI rollout will involve regional airports that do not yet have A-CDM or EFPS air traffic control systems.
-An open tender process is now underway to select a company to carry out the installation work.
-By extending DPI capability from major international hubs to regional level airports, the Transport Systems Catapult is helping to put the UK at the forefront of European air space efficiency.
+The next stage of DPI rollout will involve regional airports that do not yet use the A-CDM or EFPS air traffic control systems used by larger airports.
+By extending DPI capability from major international hubs to regional level airports, TSC is helping to put the UK at the forefront of European air space efficiency.